Midnight Curfew.

 She said there would be no exceptions.

 She made it crystal clear that even if I was one minute late she would be locking me out for the night.
 After midnight she would not be taking the chain lock off the door.
 My mother was so paranoid about her cheap and flimsy chain lock being on our front door every night while she slept.
-I knew she was serious, if I was not home by midnight I would not be sleeping in my own bed that night.
+I knew she was serious and if I was not home by midnight I would not be sleeping in my own bed that night.
 For the most part her curfew was never even an issue; I was always home long before midnight anyways.

-However, there were a few late night hockey games I didn't play because I knew I might not be home in time.
-I had been invited to play at rinks relatively close to our apartment where we would be off the ice at or before 11 pm.
+However, there were a few late night hockey games that I didn't play because I knew I might not be home in time.
+I had been invited many times to play at rinks relatively close to our apartment where we would be off the ice at or before 11 pm.
 Normally that would give me plenty of time to get changed and be back home before my impending curfew.
 But I knew that whoever my ride back home was with, well he might want to have a couple beers during our dressing room banter after the game.
 I could not risk getting home after midnight because he wanted to hang around and shoot the shit with our buddies.

 Imagine, how dare he even think about being so sociable, so selfish?